reorx/obsidian-people-link/README.md

 ![](images/settings.png)

-The most important setting is "Dataview Source", it's used to identify notes for people, the default value is `"People"` (no trailing slash), which means to search people from the `People/` folder and all its sub folders.
+The most important setting is "Dataview Source", it's used to identify notes for people, the default value is `"People"` (no trailing slash), which means to search people from the "People" folder and all its sub folders.
 You should change it according to your vault's structure.